lukamiletic95/papers/System model - consensus & gossip.md

 > Once again, it is possible that through each round *1 ... k*, the proposer remains the same.

 A proposer is a node that has the obligation to propose what the next block in the blockchain will be.
-It does so by selecting a certain number of transactions from its Mempool, creates a block, and then proposes it to the others in the validator set.
+It does so by selecting a certain number of transactions from its Mempool, creating a block, and then proposing it to the others in the validator set.

 Hence, we come to a crucial conclusion regarding the Mempool and gossiping of transactions from it - **when a *FN* receives a *C* transaction inside its Mempool, it must gossip it in a way that guarantees (or at least provides a high probability outcome) that the transaction will eventually reach a Mempool of at least one *V* node that is going to be a proposer in some round k<sub>i</sub> at some blockchain height h<sub>j</sub> in the future**.
 That particular course of events will then lead to a client transaction being both executed and stored within a blockchain.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1MDA0MDMwMCwtMjA0NDQ0Mjc5MSw4MD
+eyJoaXN0b3J5IjpbLTIxMTg0NTEwMiwxMTUwMDQwMzAwLC0yMD
-M1MTIwMzUsODExMTU0MTEyLDI5MDcyNjYyMywtMTY2NzExODY0
+Q0NDQyNzkxLDgwMzUxMjAzNSw4MTExNTQxMTIsMjkwNzI2NjIz
-NywtODg4MzgzMjM1LC0xMTcxNDA0MTg4LDE2OTAzNjY4MTksLT
+LC0xNjY3MTE4NjQ3LC04ODgzODMyMzUsLTExNzE0MDQxODgsMT
-EwNTg4MTQxNzMsLTUzMTQ4NTQyNywxMjM1ODUzNTY4LDQ1MDgx
+Y5MDM2NjgxOSwtMTA1ODgxNDE3MywtNTMxNDg1NDI3LDEyMzU4
-MjYxMywxMTQ1ODY2MTQ3LDIxNzc1MjI5NCwtNDAyOTM1NzgyLD
+NTM1NjgsNDUwODEyNjEzLDExNDU4NjYxNDcsMjE3NzUyMjk0LC
-E4MTI4MjI4ODFdfQ==
+00MDI5MzU3ODIsMTgxMjgyMjg4MV19
 -->